matijs/dotfiles/.github/README.md

 Cloning the repository elsewhere and symlinking should also work fine but it's not how it's set up and it's not tested.

+> [!WARNING]
-**WARNING**: feel free to use these dotfiles but make sure to fork the repository and make your own changes.
+> Feel free to use these dotfiles but make sure to fork the repository
+> and make your own changes.

 ```bash
 ~ $ export GIT_DIR="${HOME}/.dotfiles"